ErwanLT/Pokedex/README.md

 It provides a Pokedex, a comprehensive guide to all Pokemon species.

 ## Features
-* Pokemon listing by generation
+* Browse through Pokemon generation
+  * Find them by name
 * View detailed information about each Pokemon, including types, abilities, and evolutions
-* Browse through Pokemon by type or generation

 ## Built With